 Background Considerations.
 Consistent with our belief that there should be a strong link between earned compensation and long-term performance, long-term equity awards provide one of our most significant TDC opportunities.
 We emphasize this component of our executive compensation program because it aligns executives' interests with those of shareholders by linking compensation to both company performance and total shareholder return, while fostering a long-term planning horizon and supporting the retention of our leadership team.
-Performance-based long-term equity awards at their grant date fair value represented 61% of the 2021 target TDC opportunity of our CEO, and averaged 51% of the 2021 target TDC opportunities of our other NEOs.
+Performance-based long-term equity awards at their grant date fair value represented 63% of the 2022 target TDC opportunity of our CEO, and averaged 51% of the 2022 target TDC opportunities of our other NEOs.

-In March 2021, the Committee established a target long-term equity award opportunity for each of our NEOs.
+In January 2022, the Committee established a target long-term equity award opportunity for each of our NEOs.
 To set these targets, the Committee considered a competitive market analysis of each NEO's TDC opportunity, the portion of such opportunity provided as long-term equity awards relative to their Benchmarking Peer Group counterparts, tenure in the position and internal equity.
-As a result of such considerations, the Committee approved an increase in our CEO's target long-term equity award, as shown in the following table.